onassar/PHP-StripeOAuth/README.md

 While integration the Stripe API (for our new payment flow at [Skillshare](http://www.skillshare.com/?on)), I found one thing specifically lacking.
 That was, a way to initiate an OAuth flow for a Stripe Application, and to access needed data, in PHP.

-While it could be done manually by initiating a curl call (as can be seen in [this gist](https://gist.github.com/3507366), which was posted fairly recently), I wanted to make use of an established OAuth library to make sure I wasn't recreating the wheel, or something.
+While it could be done manually by initiating a curl call (as can be seen in [this gist](https://gist.github.com/3507366), which was posted fairly recently), I wanted to make use of an established OAuth library to make sure I wasn't recreating the wheel.

 ### Dependencies
 Both `StripeOAuth.class.php` and `StripeOAuth2Client.class.php` must be loaded.